 Before you begin your application, please review the step-by-step application instructions available on the Trudeau Foundation website: http://www.trudeaufoundation.ca/en/programs/scholarships/become-scholar

 Please take note of the following:

 1. Create an account through the Foundation Portal by filling out a registration request form (https://trudeaufdn.fluxx.io/apply/scholars):

 - For University Name, enter "The University of British Columbia"

 - For Faculty or Department, enter the chosen UBC graduate program

 Applications will be reviewed and ranked by a committee of UBC faculty members.
-UBC may nominate a maximum of eight applications to the Trudeau Foundation.
-The Faculty of Graduate and Postdoctoral Studies will provide a nomination letter from UBC, to complete each application package before submission to the Trudeau Foundation on Friday, 8 December 2017.
+UBC may nominate a maximum of four applications to the Trudeau Foundation.
+The Faculty of Graduate and Postdoctoral Studies will provide a nomination letter from UBC, to complete each application package before submission to the Trudeau Foundation by Friday, 22 February 2019.

-In early February 2018, semi-finalists will be notified.
-Finalists will be invited for interviews in early March 2018 and interviews will take place in mid-March in Montreal.
+Finalists will be invited for interviews in spring 2019 and interviews will take place in Montreal.
 UBC will cover the travel expenses of our nominees who are selected for interviews.
-Selected candidates will be notified in late April 2018.
+Selected candidates will be notified in late April 2019.